-Libya eastern commander Haftar, U.N.-backed premier Serraj to meet in Paris on Tuesday: source
+Libya eastern commander Haftar, UN-backed premier Serraj to meet in Paris Tuesday - source

 1 Min Read

-CAIRO (Reuters) - Libya's eastern commander Khalifa Haftar and the head of the U.N.-backed government Prime Minister Fayez al-Serraj plan to meet on Tuesday for French-organised talks on a deal to resolve the country's crisis, a diplomatic source said on Sunday.
+CAIRO, July 23 (Reuters) - Libya's eastern commander Khalifa Haftar and the head of the U.N.-backed government Prime Minister Fayez al-Serraj plan to meet on Tuesday for French-organised talks on a deal to resolve the country's crisis, a diplomatic source said on Sunday.

 "I know Haftar is in Paris already, Serraj is due to arrive soon.
 They are aiming for Tuesday," the source told Reuters.